LLNL/Silo/docs/intro.md

 Because of their generality, however, unstructured meshes require more storage space and more complex algorithms.

 In UCD meshes, the basic concept of zones (cells) still applies, but there is no longer an implied connectivity between a zone and its neighbor, as with the quadrilateral mesh.
-In other words, given a 2-D quadrilateral mesh zone accessed by (i, j), one knows that this zone’s neighbors are (i-1,j), (i+1,j), (i, j-1), and so on.
+In other words, given a 2-D quadrilateral mesh zone accessed by (i, j), one knows that this zone's neighbors are (i-1,j), (i+1,j), (i, j-1), and so on.
 This is not the case with a UCD mesh.

 In a UCD mesh, a structure called a zonelist is used to define the nodes which make up each zone.